 Connie Mayer Dragon Fruit is a hybrid variety from Hylocereus stenopterus and Hylocereus undatus.
 It is one of three hybrid clones created by German hybridizer Eckhard Meier.
 The other two siblings are Bruni and Kathie Van Arum.
 Spicy Exotics collected this variety from a tropical grower in California who had this variety since 2000, soon after Connie Mayer was found and registered.

 The growth is very tender and three-sided, which is typical of Hylocereus.
 The tenderness comes from the mother plant, Hylocereus stenopterus.
 Spines are often tiny single thorns that are similar to their sister clone Bruni.

-The flower is a medium-sized bloom with inner petals being purple shading to light pink edges and white tips.
-The flower bud is equally impressive as the flower.
+The flower of Connie Mayer is a medium-sized bloom with inner petals being purple shading to light pink edges and white tips.
+Before flowering, the flower bud is equally impressive.
 In Louisiana, the flower opens at dusk and closes at sunrise.
-When compared to other varieties this is much earlier.
+When compared to other varieties, this is much earlier.
 One downside to Connie Mayer is it is self-sterile but will set fruit with pollen from different varieties that do not contain the stenopterus gene.